ravgotrasahil/ravgotrasahil-github.io/teaching/r/pickup/pickup.md

 \* [pickup.csv](pickup.csv): details on pickup trucks sold on Craiglist in Austin.

+### Warm-up

-First read in the data.
+First load the mosaic library and read in the data.
 For the sake of completeness here's the command-line version; you should probably use the RStudio Import Dataset button.

+    library(mosaic)
     pickup=read.csv('pickup.csv', header=TRUE)
     summary(pickup)